evanmarshall-dev/fireship.io_git_course/README.md

 - Every commit has a unique ID that git can use to track the difference in those files versus the difference in some other commit.
 - This allows you to be able to roll back to a previous commit if, for example, a bug is introduced to your code.
-- You can perform a commit by running `git commit -m "Your commit message goes here."`.
+- You can perform a commit by running `git commit -m "<Your commit message goes here.>"`.
 After the commit, and if you staged all file changes, you will have a clean working directory.
-- You can also skip the step of adding to staging and combine the add/commit in one command as follows `git add -a -m "Your commit message goes here."`.
+- You can also skip the step of adding to staging and combine the add/commit in one command as follows `git add -a -m "<Your commit message goes here.>"`.

   - To get info about the last commit you can run `git log`.
 This will provide you with the ID, author, and timestamp.
 You will also see the commit referencing the **head** on the master/main branch.
 The head is the most current commit on a branch ([See definitions](#definitions)).